Query expansion techniques for information retrieval: A survey: Query Expansion

-However, reference \cite{hersh2000assessing} used thesaurus relationship for query expansion in the UMLS Metathesaurus and reported that nearly all types of query expansion reduce the recall and precision based on retrieval effectiveness.
-Not surprisingly, in their result, only 38.6\% of the queries with synonym expansion and up to 29.7\% of the queries with hierarchical expansion showed significant improvement in retrieval performance.
-Primarily, there are three limitations in hand-built knowledge resources: they are commonly domain specific, usually do not contain proper noun and they have to be kept up to date.
-Experiments with query expansion using hand-built knowledge resources did not show consistent improvements in retrieval effectiveness.
-It does not improve well formulated user queries, but significantly improve the retrieval effectiveness of badly constructed queries.
+However, Hersh et al. \cite{hersh2000assessing} used a thesaurus relationship for QE in the UMLS Metathesaurus; they reported that nearly all types of QE reduce the recall and precision based on retrieval effectiveness.
+In their result, not surprisingly, only 38.6\% of the queries with synonym expansion and up to 29.7\% of the queries with hierarchical expansion showed significant improvement in retrieval performance.
+Primarily, there are three limitations in hand-built knowledge resources: they are commonly domain specific, usually do not contain a proper noun and they have to be kept up to date.
+Experiments with QE using hand-built knowledge resources do not always show improvements in retrieval effectiveness.
+It does not improve well-formulated user queries, but significantly improves the retrieval effectiveness of poorly constructed queries.